 “It’s revolutionary,” Jerge said.

-Make a donation in the club’s “800,000 Pennies for Sight” collection jars at the Tega Cay Eye Care, located inside the Tega Cay Walmart, 1151 Stonecrest Blvd.
+Small donations can be made by dropping change in the club’s “800,000 Pennies for Sight” collection jars at the Tega Cay Eye Care, located inside the Tega Cay Walmart, 1151 Stonecrest Blvd.

 The Lions Club also collects hearing aids and about 2,500 pairs of glasses annually.
 Glasses and hearing aids can be dropped off at Tega Cay Eye Care, InFocus Eye Care, 1701 First Baxter Crossing in Baxter Village and the Tega Cay Pharmacy, 729 Crossroads Plaza in Fort Mill.